LD-Log - Manual & Help - v 7.3.1

 If you have the free choice of one of the supported map formats (like in MOBAC) generally 'Osmdroid SQLite' is to be preferred.
 Copy your offline map files to the LD-Log folder 'maps' or to a self chosen custom location (see below).
-They will automatically be available with the next opening of the standard map view.
+They will automatically be available at the latest with the next opening of the map view.
 Recognized offline maps may then be switched on and off separately in the map options.
 When activated, they will always be displayed on top of the base map with each of their containing zoom level.

-With the first launch of the standard map view, a folder named 'maps' will be created within the LD-Log / LD-Log FREE main folder.
+With the first launch of the map view, a folder named 'maps' will be created within the LD-Log / LD-Log FREE main folder.
 Here you must copy your offline map files by default.
 In the automatically created subfolder 'cache', all already viewed online map tiles are being stored - this is being managed by the map view itself.

 You also have the possibility to set up an additional external custom folder, in which it should be searched for offline maps, e.g. if you would like to save your offline maps to SD card due to storage space.
 In this case go to the map menu, choose 'Offline Maps' and in the following dialog 'External'.
 Offline maps will be displayed both from the default as well as from the custom external folder.

-I have successfully integrated an offline map like described above, I'm also seeing it in the menu 'Offline maps' as being activated, but it isn't shown in the standard map view?
+I have successfully integrated an offline map like described above, I'm also seeing it in the menu 'Offline maps' as being activated, but it isn't shown in the map view?

 Available and active offline maps are displayed in alphabetic order on the top level of the map view.
 An exception are mapsforge maps which are being displayed in alphabetical order behind the other offline formats.
 This means that if you would like to display different offline maps with overlapping map areas on the same zoom levels simultaniously, make sure that the filename of the map that should be displayed on top is listed before the one in the back (example: 'Brooklyn_1.mbtiles' will be displayed in front of 'Brooklyn_2.mbtiles').